0xC0000054/pdn-ddsfiletype-plus/README.md

 ### This plugin is bundled with Paint.NET 4.2.2 and later.

-If you need the features from a newer version you can still install the plugin.
+If you need the features from a newer version you can still install the plugin into the FileTypes folder.
-The plugin will override the bundled version if it has higher version number.
+The installed plugin will override the bundled version if it has higher version number.

+The plugin supports loading and saving DDS files that contain single images and cube maps, texture arrays and volume maps are not supported.
+If the file contains mipmaps only the main image will be loaded, the plugin has the option to generate mipmaps when saving.

+Cube maps are loaded and saved using a 'crossed image' layout, see [Creating and Editing Cube Maps](https://github.com/0xC0000054/pdn-ddsfiletype-plus/wiki/Cube-Maps) for more information.
+An overview of the save UI options is provided on [this](https://github.com/0xC0000054/pdn-ddsfiletype-plus/wiki/Save-UI) page.

+## Supported DDS Formats

+The plugin can read most DDS formats, but only the following formats are supported when saving:

+### Compressed

+* BC1 (Linear and sRGB)
+* BC2 (Linear and sRGB)
+* BC3 (Linear and sRGB)
+* BC4 (Unsigned)
+* BC5 (Signed and Unsigned)
+* BC6H (Unsigned 16-bit Float)
+* BC7 (Linear and sRGB)

+### Uncompressed

+* R8G8B8A8 (Linear and sRGB)
+* R8 (Unsigned)
+* R8G8 (Signed and Unsigned)
+* R32 (Float)
+* B8G8R8A8 (Linear and sRGB)
+* B8G8R8X8 (Linear and sRGB)
+* B4G4R4A4
+* B5G5R5A1
+* B5G6R5

+### Legacy DirectX 9

+* R8G8B8X8
+* B8G8R8

 ## Installing the plugin